The First National Bank Of Carrollton

 Series of 1882 $10 Brown Back

 The First National Bank Of Carrollton printed 2,630 sheets of $20 1882 brown back national bank notes.
 As you can see, the sheet output is the same for $20 brown backs as it is for $10 brown backs.
 There was only one $20 brown back printed on a sheet.
 So the sheet output also equals the total note output.
 One neat thing about all brown backs is that they each have a different back design based on which state issued them.
 The back left hand side of the note shows the state seal of which ever state the national bank was located in.
 Generally speaking, 1882 $20 brown backs are pretty difficult to locate.
 They typically were printed in small numbers and they don’t have a great survival rate.

 Series of 1882 $20 Brown Back

-The First National Bank Of Carrollton also printed 6,757 sheets of $10 1882 blue seal national bank notes.
-That is a pretty standard sheet output number for these issues.
-Most of the value is going to be in the condition.
+The First National Bank Of Carrollton also printed 13,493 sheets of $10 1882 blue seal national bank notes.
+These were only issued by banks for about ten years (at the most).
+So it is unusual to see such a high sheet output.
+This will likely be a common issue unless it is rare signature combination variety.
 All of these notes say series of 1882 but they were actually printed between 1908 and 1921.
 So they aren’t quite as old as the dates might suggest.
 There is also a date on these notes that is between 1888 and 1901.
 That date is written in cursive text and it represents when the bank was chartered or re-chartered.
 Some of the so called 1882 value back notes have a chance to be really rare.
 Most of the earlier notes that say 1882-1908 on the back are likely going to be relatively common.
 The designs are exactly the same on the front.
 Each has a blue seal and charter number.

 1882 Blue Seal $10 National Bank Note